flipz357/AMR-World/README.md

 - free usage
 - small dependencies (ideally), easy to use

 Please file an issue or make a pull request if you want to make a suggestion for inclusion.
+There should a link to a github-repository and (if available) a link to a related publication (📜).
 Note that work/papers on single parsers or generators should be listed separately, except if they are easy to use off-the-shelf.

 Elements are sorted alphabetically.